devbridge/Styleguide/README.md

 ---

 ##### To modify styleguide settings: #####
-You can add project name, project logo or change setting modifying `config.txt` file located in your styleguide directory:
+You can add project name, project logo or change settings modifying `config.txt` file, located in your styleguide directory:
 ```
 {
   "projectName": "", //Project name